Procedural law: Substance of procedural law/substantive law in Europe

 Even the scientific handling of law, which developed during medieval times in the new universities in Italy (in particular in Bologna, Mantua), did not come to a full and clear separation.
-(The English system of "writs" in the Middle Ages had a similar problem to the Roman tradition with the actio.)

-In Germany the unity of procedure and substance in the actio definitely was brought to an end with the codification of the Bürgerliches Gesetzbuch (BGB) which came into force on January 1, 1900.
+The English system of "writs" in the Middle Ages had a similar problem to the Roman tradition with the actio.
+In Germany, the unity of procedure and substance in the actio definitely was brought to an end with the codification of the Bürgerliches Gesetzbuch (BGB) which came into force on January 1, 1900.
 The expression Anspruch (§ 194 of BGB) - meaning "claim" - has been "cleared" from procedural elements.
 And this was the time for "founding" the terms formelles / materielles Recht.
-However, after World War II the expression formelles Recht obviously was found to be "contaminated" and to a broad extent has been replaced by Prozessrecht, narrowing the idea behind it to "law of litigation" (thereby excluding e.g. the law of other procedures and the law on competences).
+However, after World War II the expression formelles Recht was found to be "contaminated" and to a broad extent has been replaced by Prozessrecht, narrowing the idea behind it to "law of litigation" (thereby excluding e.g. the law of other procedures and the law on competences).